Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-gsqCsfIKxwI.md

 ### Transcript

-> likely we'll get new research at before 1.0 uh don't know man who knows cannot cannot answer one way or the other
+> likely we'll get new research at before 1.0, don't know man who knows cannot cannot answer one way or the other